kacperpon/IMAS/Documents/report_parts/agent_taxonomy.md

 - High mobility for field operations
 - Specialized task execution capabilities

+**Philosopher Agent**
+TODO!!!

 ### 3.2 Cross-Domain Analysis

 #### 3.2.1 Common Properties Across Agent Types
-Several fundamental agent properties are shared across all of our agent types, while other properties are selected for an agent based on the required needs.
+Several fundamental agent properties are shared across most of our agent types, while other properties are selected for an agent based on the required needs.

 ##### 1. Universal Characteristics
 - Flexibility: All agents maintain adaptability to dynamic emergency situations.